 The no-action alternative was developed to provide a baseline for evaluating changes and impacts of the three action alternatives.
 This baseline is characterized primarily by conditions in December 2004, roughly two months after ownership and management of the Baca Ranch was transferred to the U.S. government, and by continuation of current management practices into the future.
-There are funded projects planned for the near future-these are included in the no-action alternative.
+There are funded projects planned for the very near future; these are included in the no-action alternative.

 In the no-action alternative, management and use at the Great Sand Dunes would be similar to that existing in December 2004.
 Most visitor use would continue to be focused in or near the eastern edge of the dunefield.
 The developed area east of the dunes (main park road, visitor center, and campground) would remain essentially the same.
-However, the dunes parking area would undergo minor expansion (~5% additional paved surface) and reconfiguration to improve circulation and increase capacity.
-The main park roads and parking areas would be rehabilitated.
-The horse loading area and recreational vehicle (RV) dump station would be relocated from the amphitheater parking lot.
+However, the dunes parking lot would undergo minor expansion (~5% additional paved surface) and reconfiguration to improve circulation and increase capacity.

-Some visitors would continue to explore backcountry areas of the park and preserve via designated trails and roads, and crosscountry horseback riding and hiking use would also continue.
+Some visitors would continue to explore backcountry areas of the park and preserve via designated trails and roads, and cross-country horse and hiking use would also continue.
 Some people would enter the north part of the park on foot from the Baca Grande subdivision via the two county roads that end at the park boundary, but this route of access would not be shown on NPS maps.
 Alpine Camp would serve as a backcountry patrol cabin for administrative use.

 New park lands that were not open to public use before December 2004 would be managed in a very conservative manner.
 That is, visitor use would be managed so as to not establish new practices for camping, types and routes of access, etc. New park areas would be inventoried for natural and cultural resources and managed according to NPS policies that emphasize natural processes (for example, nonnative species, interior pasture fences, and artificial water holes and sources would be removed).